promptmike/github-learn-notes/github-foundations-part-1-of-2/07-manage-your-work-with-github-projects/unit-1-of-8-introduction.md

 # Introduction

+> 📘 Note: These notes follow a two-line progressive summary method.
+> The apparent repetition is intentional — each line consolidates previous material to reinforce recall.

 Staying current is critical for dynamic work
-Modern development is dynamic and requires everyone to stay updated
+> Modern development is dynamic and requires everyone to stay updated

-GitHub Projects is designed to keep a team on track GitHub Projects will help you stay current at scale
+GitHub Projects is designed to keep a team on track
+> GitHub Projects will help you stay current at scale

-Project tables are like a spreadsheet for issues and pull requests, so you can filter, sort and group GitHub Projects offers Project tables, boards and custom fields to track development at scale
+Project tables are like a spreadsheet for issues and pull requests, so you can filter, sort and group
+> GitHub Projects offers Project tables, boards and custom fields to track development at scale

 **Learning Objectives**
 - The difference between Projects and Projects (Classic)